 While there are many federal and state regulations, including the Illinois Nursing Home Care Act, designed to protect residents of nursing homes, violations occur every day that compromise the health, dignity, and well-being of vulnerable residents.
 Negligence and abuse in a nursing home may come in many forms.
-The personal injury attorneys at Agruss Law Firm, LLC represents residents and families of wrongfully killed individuals in cases that involve:
+The personal injury attorneys at Mike Agruss Law represents residents and families of wrongfully killed individuals in cases that involve:

 - Financial exploitation

 - Dehydration or malnutrition